mrlacey/RapidXaml-Demos/README.md

 ## Custom Analyzer

 This is an example [custom XAML Analyzer](https://rapidxaml.dev/custom-analysis) that is also [available as a NuGet package](https://www.nuget.org/packages/RapidXamlDemo.MyUserControlAnalyzer/).

+## Test projects

+### SymbolViewTestUwp

+Used to test the Symbol visualizer functionality in the Editor Extras package.